benoitlahoz/assembler-ui/content/components/devices/media-devices-provider.md

 description: A renderless provider component that supplies media devices information and handles permissions.
 ---

   <p class="text-pretty mt-4"><br>This component uses the MediaDevices API to list available audio and video input devices and cache their streams until they are stopped.<br>It manages user permissions and provides reactive access to device information.<br><br>The demos below use different MediaDevicesProvider.
-In real world usage, you may want to wrap your application or a section of it with the MediaDevicesProvider component.<br><br>Note that if using both MediaDevicesProvider and provided devices components, you should prefer using the `start` and `stop` functions from the device slot props to ensure proper stream management.<br>If you need to pass the functions to your custom components, you can do so via MediaDevicesProvider slots or provide/inject.</p>
+In real world usage, you may want to wrap your application or a section of it with the MediaDevicesProvider component.<br><br>Note that if using both MediaDevicesProvider and provided devices components, you should prefer using the `start` and `stop` functions from the VideoDevice/AudioDevice slot props to ensure proper stream management.<br>If you need to pass the functions to your custom components, you can do so via MediaDevicesProvider slots or provide/inject.</p>

 ::tabs
   :::tabs-item{icon="i-lucide-eye" label="Preview"}